Skip to content

 GDPR and the EU.
 In the UK and EU, the Information Commissioner’s Office’s domestic CCTV guidance confirms that any camera capturing footage beyond your own property line is subject to data protection rules.
 The ICO recommends posting visible signs, restricting recording to your own property, and deleting footage when it’s no longer needed.

 Visible signage is your friend.
 A small “Video surveillance in use” sign posted near the entrance does two things: it protects you legally by giving notice, and it deters most opportunistic visitors before they get close.
-We use a $5 weatherproof sign on every porch install.
+A $5 weatherproof sign is enough for a typical porch install.

 The short version: record your own property, mute audio if you live in a two-party state, and post a sign.
 If the install is for monitoring a child’s room or a babysitter, the same rules apply with one extra layer: many states require informing any adult employed in the home.